JuliaAstro/EphemerisSources.jl/paper/paper.md

 parsing respectively.
-The `SPICEKernels.jl` project uses continuous integration to fetch and parse publicly-available [kernels](https://naif.jpl.nasa.gov/pub/naif/generic_kernels) and expose each kernel as a variable in a new release version.
-SPICE Toolkit executables, provided by [`SPICEApplications.jl`](https://github.com/JuliaAstro/SPICE.jl/tree/main/lib/SPICEApplications), are used to retrieve a description of each kernel file's contents and place that description in the corresponding variable's docstring.
+The `SPICEKernels.jl` project uses continuous integration to fetch and parse publicly-available [kernels](https://naif.jpl.nasa.gov/pub/naif/generic_kernels) and expose each kernel as a variable in a new package release.
+SPICE Toolkit executables, provided by [`SPICEApplications.jl`](https://github.com/JuliaAstro/SPICE.jl/tree/main/lib/SPICEApplications), are used to fill each corresponding kernel variable's docstring with a description of the kernel's contents.
-`SPICEKernels.jl` users can utilize tab-completion and Julia's built-in documentation tools to inspect kernel contents and download the appropriate generic kernel for their application.
-Once each kernel is downloaded and loaded into the SPICE kernel pool with `SPICE.jl`, users can use `SPICEBodies.jl` to idiomatically fetch state vector data at a provided instance in time.
+`SPICEKernels.jl` users can utilize tab-completion and Julia's built-in documentation tools to help select the most appropriate generic kernel for their application.
+Once each kernel is loaded into the SPICE kernel pool with `SPICE.jl`, users can use `SPICEBodies.jl` to idiomatically fetch state vector data at provided epochs.

 # Usage